eurocontrol-swim/SWIM-TI-YP-prototype/README.md

 ```

 > The first time you run this command it will take some time because of the download/build of docker images.
 > this has to be run only the first time we start SWIM

+> In case you run this command after having deployed successfully SWIM all the old data will be removed.

-After the necessary images are downloaded we are ready to get the services up and running.
+After the necessary images are built we are ready to get the services up and running.
 Before that
 we'll need to provision the Subscription Manager and the broker with some initial data about the involved users and this
 can be done with:

 ```shell
 ./swim.sh provision
 ```
 > this has to be run only the first time we start SWIM

 and then we can start the services: